haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 - fixed tar creation routine, so now you HAVE to select a base firmware version, or else it will fail
 - added a batch script to update keys. you have to type in the firmware version first in format XXX (e.g. 484) and then in format X00XX (e.g. 40084). keys will then automatically generated based on 4.81 set of keys
+- finally fixed lv0 ctype keys thanks to littlebalup and Joonie.
+I am sorry if I have caused any serious problems to anyone!

 small explanation of tasks:
 - patch_cos: Has all basic COREOS patches you would need for a standard MFW and is based on toolboy.
 I only have added appldr lv2memory protection removal patch and appldr signature patch to be able to exit FSM on 4.XX (NOTE: For lv0 patches on 4.XX, you have to select lv0 extract option.
 Also current payloads are not working for DEX MFW thanks to Joonie for reporting)
 - patch_oos: glevand's task ported to work with 4.XX MFW as well.
 You can now make a 4.XX OtherOS++ pup, so no more 3.55 times